santannal/Clients-CRUD-Bootcamp/README.md

-# 👨‍💻 CRUD de clientes para o Bootcamp Abútua
+# 👨‍💻 Client CRUD for Abútua Bootcamp

 This project aims to implement a CRUD (Create and Read) for clients using JavaScript with jQuery to handle backend operations.
 The system does not use a database but integrates with a ZIP code API to facilitate automatic address filling.